-Prerequisites: Spanish I and II and a "C" average or above in Spanish II Length: Full vear
+Prerequisites: Spanish I and II and a "C" average or above in Spanish II year

 This course is designed to make use of the skills learned in Spanish I and II.
 Grammar and vocabulary are reviewed and expanded through varied readings and selected literature.
 The study of Hispanic countries, cultures and aspects of history are also explored.